Whowong/CHH/GitLab/README.md

 ## 6. Continuous Delivery

-We are now going to work on deploying the container to the app service.
-You will need a deployment token first so we will get that created then use the token in our pipeline.
+Overview: Now that we have the infrastructure built out, we are now going to work on deploying the container to the app service.
+You will need a deployment token first so we will get that created then use the token in our new deploy job.

 6.1	First we need to create a deploy token.
 In your project go to “Settings” followed by “Repository”